dev-petervanhemert/OTAP/Step13.md

 [UP to Index](#index)

+## Create or connect to a Team Project.

+### Create a new Team Project in TFS 2017

-## Create a Team Project in TFS 2017
+### Create a new Team Project in TFS 2017 from Visual Studio 2017

+### Connect to a Team project in TFS 2017 from existing solution in VS 2017.

 ---
 >